-I. Vegan Diet Aspects
+I. Plant Based Diet

 If you only talk about food, it can be cheap or costly, depending on how you manage your diet.
 It's as expensive/cheap as "normal" food if you avoid hype things like "super-food."
 The same applies to processed food.
 They are more costly than ordinary non-vegan foods.
 If you buy basic whole food staples (fresh fruits and vegetables, whole grains, legumes, herbs, and spices, etc.) and mostly make your food from scratch, it can be one of the cheapest diets to eat.

 If you are transitioning then you will probably be wanting to try some faux meats for a while.
 They will be more expensive than their meat alternatives, but even then there are often specials offered and our advice would be to stock up when this happens.

 A good example is Seitan: You can buy this stuff in the stores paying top-Euro for it (around € 3.30 for 330g), you can buy the powder for a similar price or you can just search for an online bakery supply store and a kilo of wheat gluten for €5.
 As you can make 500g of seitan with 200g of gluten plus some water and soy sauce this means that it will cost you €1 per kilo, compare this to the €9.90 / kg that 1kg would cost you in the store, it’s 1/9 of the price!